mukul-mehta/mukul-mehta.github.io/content/posts/aws-experiments/index.md

+**NOTE:** In your routing table, add a route from 0.0.0.0/0 to the above configured internet gateway.
+I didn't and it took me some time to figure it out

 ## Creating our test Flask app

 To begin, I'll use a simple hello world app.
 I'll keep iterating if I'm able to successfully deploy this first